ComputerMaestro/ULMFiT/README.md

 ### Step 1 - Pre-training Language Model

 Checkout [blog1](https://nextjournal.com/ComputerMaestro/jsoc19-practical-implementation-of-ulmfit-for-text-clasification) and [blog2](https://nextjournal.com/ComputerMaestro/jsoc19-practical-implementation-of-ulmfit-in-julia-2) for the conceptual understanding of this step.
-The repo contains `pretrainLM.jl` file pre-training a Language model from scratch based on given corpus.
+The repo contains `pretrain_lm.jl` file pre-training a Language model from scratch based on given corpus.
 Here, the corpus pre-processed in the above step is used here to train the language model.
 (Refer this [blog](https://nextjournal.com/ComputerMaestro/jsoc19-practical-implementation-of-ulmfit-in-julia-2) for batchsize and bptt understanding).

 #### To start training run: